squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 :octicons-milestone-24: Default: _none_

-In order to automatically set the color palette to the user's system preference, a media query can be set as part of the `media` field next to the toggle definition in `mkdocs.yml`:
+In order to automatically set the color palette to the user's system preference, a media query can be set as part of the `media` property next to the toggle definition in `mkdocs.yml`:

 ``` yaml